ochameau/fawkes/README.md

 # Then you can refresh the web extensions via Alt + R key shortcut,
 # Or revert back to original Firefox via Ctrl + Alt + R.

+# You can open the debugger at any time by pressing Ctrl + Alt + Shift + I
 ```

 ## Repo content